Hidden Convexity in Queueing Models: Polyak-Łojasiewicz-Kurdyka (PŁK) Condition

-The intuition behind this result is as follows.
-The original problem \eqref{opt-main problem} can be viewed as the reformulation \ref{opt-gg1-r2} composed with a transformation map of decision variables. \citet[Theorem 3.2]{li2018calculus} and \citet[Proposition 2]{fatkhullin2023stochastic} prove that if the reformulation is strongly convex and the transformation map is continuously differentiable and invertible, then the original problem \eqref{opt-main problem} satisfies the PŁK condition on the feasible region.
-In our case, we essentially verify the strong convexity of the reformulation \ref{opt-gg1-r2} and the continuous differentiability and invertibility of the transformation map.
+The intuition behind Theorem~\ref{theorem-PLK} is as follows.
+The original problem \eqref{opt-main problem} can be viewed as the reformulation composed with a transformation map of decision variables.
+For simplicity, let us express \eqref{opt-main problem} by:

-Theorem~\ref{theorem-PLK} shows that the original optimization problem satisfies the PŁK condition, providing a strong characterization of the non-convex landscape.
-Under the PŁK condition, since any stationary point is a global optimal solution, our results explain the empirical observations of \citet{chen2024online} and \citet{hu2024multi} that first-order methods reliably find global optima for this non-convex queueing problem.